AJ Styles: Feud with Jimmy Rave (2005–2006)

-Total Nonstop Action Wrestling (2002–2014)
+NWA: Total Nonstop Action / Total Nonstop Action Wrestling (2002–2014)

 NWA World Heavyweight Champion (2002–2004)

-In May 2002, Styles was signed to a non-exclusive contract by Total Nonstop Action Wrestling (TNA).
+In May 2002, Styles was signed to a non-exclusive contract by NWA: Total Nonstop Action (NWA-TNA).
 He appeared on the first weekly TNA pay-per-view, teaming with Low Ki and Jerry Lynn and losing to The Flying Elvises (Jimmy Yang, Jorge Estrada and Sonny Siaki).
 The following week, Styles defeated Low Ki, Jerry Lynn and Psicosis in a double elimination match to become the inaugural TNA X Division Champion.
 He won a second title on the third TNA pay-per-view, teaming with Lynn and defeating Bruce and Lenny Lane in the finals of a tournament for the vacant NWA World Tag Team Championship.
 Styles successfully defended both titles in the following weeks but began to bicker with the veteran Lynn during their matches together.
 On August 7, Styles lost the X Division title to Low Ki in a three-way dance also involving Lynn.
 The following week, he and Lynn fought Jeff Jarrett and Ron Killings to a no contest, and the tag team title was held-up as a result.
 The following week, he and Lynn fought one another in a Falls Count Anywhere match (which was won by Lynn), a no disqualification match (which was won by Styles) and a ten-minute Iron Man match, which ended in a draw after both men scored three pinfalls.
 On August 28, Low Ki defended the X Division Championship against Lynn and Styles in a ladder match and lost the title to Lynn.
 Recruiting Mortimer Plumtree and Sonny Siaki as allies, Styles continued to feud with Lynn in successive weeks.
 On October 23, he defeated Syxx-Pac for the X Division Championship, but lost the title to Lynn on November 6 and tried unsuccessfully to regain it throughout the remainder of the year.